holochain-apps/kangaroo-tauri/README.md

 This repository let's you easily convert your Holochain app into a standalone tauri-based cross-platform Desktop app.

-**Holochain Version**: The Kangaroo currently comes with Holochain holochain-v0.2.7-rc.1.
+**Holochain Version**: The Kangaroo currently comes with Holochain `holochain-v0.3.2`.

 **Note**: Support for non-breaking updates to happ coordinator zomes is currently not built into the kangaroo.

 # Instructions

-1. Install [Rust](https://www.rust-lang.org/tools/install) and [Go](https://go.dev/doc/install) (Go is required for Holochain version 0.2.X).
+1. Install [Rust](https://www.rust-lang.org/tools/install).
 Then follow the [Tauri Prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) instructions for your platform.

 2. Either use this repository as a template (by clicking on the green "Use this template" button) or fork it.<br>
 Using it as a template allows you to start with a clean git history and the contributors of this repository won't show up as contributors to your new repository. **Forking has the advantage of being able to relatively easily pull in updates from this parent repository at a later stage.**